Center Director / Director of Strategic Academic Development

 Kadri joined ACCENT in July 2016.
 As a Program Coordinator she helps ensure that students make the most out of their Study Abroad experience in London by answering their enquiries and creating a welcoming environment.
 Kadri did part of her undergraduate degree in Palermo, Italy and has an MSc in International Public Policy from Queen Mary University of London.
 Kadri is originally from Tallinn, Estonia.
 Before joining ACCENT, she helped refugees settle in London by working for the British Red Cross.
 She has also worked with international volunteers in Italy.
 Kadri spends her free time discovering London and trying to improve her photography skills.
 She enjoys discussing current affairs and following the hectic British political scene.

 Jessie was born in Reims, France before moving to Bristol and later London in order to pursue her studies.
-She is currently studying undergraduate BSc Geography at King’s college London in the hope of pursuing a career in environmental regulation.
-Jessie is excited to be working at ACCENT as she herself took part in a second semester study abroad last year at the University of Toronto.
+She is a recent Physical Geography Graduate from King’s College London.
+Jessie is excited to be working at ACCENT as she herself took part in a semester study abroad program at the University of Toronto.
+This experience has made her passionate about welcoming incoming students in an effort to help provide the best possible study abroad experience for them.
 In her spare time she enjoys spending time with friends and exploring the city.